 - For the larger right side of your corner, set the miter saw to 45L and make a 45-degree cut at the flat top of your bullnose piece.

 - For the smaller left side of your corner, set the miter saw to 45R and make a 45-degree cut at the flat top of your bullnose piece.

 - For the smaller right side of your corner, set the miter saw to 45L and make a 45-degree cut at the flat top of your bullnose piece.

 Then, use the glue to affix each corner to the grid.

 Important: Azek Pavers are not intended for use near, or under, in-ground fire pits.
 A minimum of four feet must be maintained between an open fire.
-Portable fire pits, charcoal and gas grills may be used on top of the pavers.
-We recommend using a fire proof mat to protect any potential scarring to the product.
+Portable fire pits, charcoal, and gas grills may be used on top of the pavers.
+We recommend using a fireproof mat to protect against any potential scarring to the product.